tschaffter/docker-dnsmasq/README.md

 ## Features

-- Brings the latest release of Dnsmasq (2.84) to Rapsberry Pi OS and other Debian derivatives.
+- Brings the latest release of Dnsmasq to any host that has Docker installed.
 A Pull Request that updates this GitHub repository is automatically created when a new version of Dnsmasq is available (see [update.yml](.github/workflows/update.yml)).
 - Enables Dnsmasq to resolve the hostname of an upstream nameserver running in a Docker container (e.g. Stubby).